 Who is Julie Cliff, Declutter Coach?

-I love to help people learn the skills to declutter and organise their home so they are relaxed, feel in control and reduce the overwhelm felt at home and use energy and time on family and other fun stuff and rather than being exhausted.
+I like helping individuals learn how to declutter and organise their homes so that they can relax, feel in control, and lessen the sense of stress they have at home and utilise energy and time on family and other pleasant things instead of being exhausted.